TempRetinex: Retinex-based Unsupervised Enhancement for Low-light Video Under Diverse Lighting Conditions: Introduction

 \section{Introduction}

-Low-light enhancement refers to the improvement of visual quality in images or videos captured under poor illumination conditions.
-A common strategy is to increase camera ISO to capture more photons, but high ISO settings inevitably introduce amplified sensor noise.
-Thus, low-light enhancement must not only address color correction but also the effective suppression of sensor-induced noise, while preserving fine details.
-The process is important not only for better visualization but also to support various computer vision tasks \cite{anantrasirichai2022artificial}.
+Low-light enhancement refers to the improvement of visual quality for content captured under conditions of poor illumination.
+While increasing camera ISO allows a sensor to capture more photons, it also amplifies sensor noise, making joint color correction and noise suppression essential.
+This task is important not only for visualization, but also for downstream computer vision tasks \cite{anantrasirichai2022artificial}.